EstherrrL/BuildingChecker/README.md

 - Geometric clash detection (walls/beams/pipes) is not implemented, as it is computationally heavier; left as future work.
 - IFC corridor parsing uses a simplified heuristic (identifying `IfcSpace` by name keywords); production use should customize the logic per the project's BIM modeling standard.
 - Rules are currently hard-coded; a future extension could move them into configurable YAML/JSON rule files so rules can be added/removed without code changes.
+- Not using LangChain/LangGraph for now, since the current flow is a single-pass, deterministic pipeline (rules → LLM summary) with no multi-step reasoning.
+These frameworks would be worth introducing if we add multi-turn Q&A, RAG over real code documents, or multi-agent orchestration.

 ---
 ---